MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 instruction set (ISA) and a C compiler (CC) and MicroEJ Foundation Libraries.

-The MicroEJ Architectures are distributed into 2 formats:
+The MicroEJ Architectures are distributed into two formats:

 * EVAL: evaluation license with runtime limitations (explained in SDK developer guide).